Victims get taken again and again by reloading tricks: Internet Scambusters #553

-In addition to the phony special investigators, lottery scammers also try to reload their own “winnings” by telling victims they’re in with a chance to win even more than their
+In addition to the phony special investigators, lottery scammers also try to reload their own “winnings” by telling victims they’re in with a chance to win even more than their (non-existent) original prize.

 They say they haven’t forwarded the victim’s winnings because they’re in line for a bonus prize.